 Types of Bituminous Coal

-Used for metallurgical coke production, characterized by high plasticity, good swelling index, and strong coke strength after reaction (CSR).
+2. Metallurgical (Coking) Bituminous Coal: Used for coke production.
+Key properties: high plasticity, good swelling index, strong coke strength after reaction (CSR).
+Used in blast furnaces and steel manufacturing.

 Processing & Beneficiation